Antenna tuner: Types of L networks and their use

 The 'L'-network can have eight different configurations, six of which are shown here.
 The two missing configurations are the same as the bottom row, but with the parallel element (wires vertical) on the right side of the series element (wires horizontal), instead of on the left, as shown.

 In discussion of the diagrams that follows the in connector comes from the transmitter or "source"; the out connector goes to the antenna or "load".

 The general rule (with some exceptions, described below) is that the series element of an 'L'-network goes on the side with the lowest impedance.

 So for example, the three circuits in the left column and the two in the bottom row have the series (horizontal) element on the out side are generally used for stepping up from a low-impedance input (transmitter) to a high-impedance output (antenna), similar to the example analyzed in the section above.
 The top two circuits in the right column, with the series (horizontal) element on the in side, are generally useful for stepping down from a higher input to a lower output impedance.

 The general rule only applies to loads that are mainly resistive, with very little reactance.
-In cases where the load is highly reactive - such as an antenna fed with a signals whose frequency is far away from any resonance - the opposite configuration may be required.
+In cases where the load is highly reactive - such as an antenna fed with a signal whose frequency is far away from any resonance - the opposite configuration may be required.
 If far from resonance, the bottom two step down (high-in to low-out) circuits would instead be used to connect for a step up (low-in to high-out that is mostly reactance).